mth9406/u-net-for-a-flow-field/README.md

 # Fluid U net
-A PyTorch implementation of the MCDAE
+A PyTorch implementation of the u-net application in a flow field.

 Data in this repo is fluid field around a cylinder.
 The copyright of the data is at https://fpe.postech.ac.kr/postech/.